-The 2017 NACCHO Annual Conference, to be held July 11–13 in Pittsburgh, PA is the only national conference that speaks directly to the daily challenges and opportunities that local health officials and their staff face.
+The 2017 NACCHO Annual Conference, held at the Wyndham Grand Hotel in Downtown Pittsburgh, July 11-13, is the only national conference that speaks directly to the daily challenges and opportunities that local health officials and their staff face.
 The conference provides a venue for local public health department staff, partners, funders, and others who are interested and invested in local public health to share the latest research, ideas, strategies in local public health.
 Attendees will gain practical and effective tools, strategies, and concepts to confront the ongoing public health challenges facing local health departments today.

 The theme of this year’s conference, Public Health Revolution: Bridging Clinical Medicine and Population Health, highlights the unique opportunity local public health has to convene discussions and efforts around population health, clinical medicine, and the management of systems that measure health and healthcare outcomes.
 As the Chief Health Strategists in their communities, local health officials and their health departments are well positioned to bring together like-minded stakeholders to strengthen critical local partnerships with clinical medicine and other groups improve the health of their populations.